nitsanavni/tdd-machine/README.md

-This is an experiment, with some very cool results!
+This is a small experiment, with some very cool results! 😎

 It has very few components: